Find out more about our Harlow clinic relocation in 2025.

 Causes

-Most of our hyperthyroid patients are affected by benign nodular hyperplasia, a very low percentage of cats have a cancerous tumour of the gland known as adenocarcinoma.
+Most of our hyperthyroid patients are affected by benign nodular hyperplasia, whilst a very low percentage of cats have a cancerous tumour of the gland known as an adenocarcinoma.

 Diagnosing hyperthyroidism

-If the clinical signs and history fit, your vet will carry out a blood test to check the thyroid levels.
-As hyperthyroidism is a disease of older cats, this may mean that they have other problems including kidney disease or heart disease.
+If the clinical signs and history fit, your vet will carry out a blood test to check the thyroid level.
+As hyperthyroidism is a disease affecting older cats, this could mean they have other problems including kidney disease or heart disease.
 The vet will usually check the kidney parameters at the same time as the thyroid blood test and throughout management of the disease.
-Blood pressure and heart investigation may be required.
+Blood pressure and heart investigations may also be required.

-The good news is the disease is manageable and there are many different options with regards to managing/treating the condition, these include:
+The good news is the disease is treatable and there are many different options available to do this, including:

-• Medication: in the form of tablet, liquid or transdermal gel applied to the pinna (off licence product).
-If you cat is easy to medicate this can be a good management option.
+• Medication: in the form of tablet, liquid or transdermal gel applied to the ear pinna (off licence product).
+If your cat is easy to medicate this can be a good option.
 Side effects can include vomiting, rashes, loss of appetite and sometimes blood abnormalities.

-• Food: a special diet called Hills Y/D. This is low in iodine so that thyroid hormones cannot be made.
-If your cat eats any other food whilst on this food, it will make this treatment ineffective.
+• Food: a special diet called Hills Y/D. This is low in iodine so thyroid hormones cannot be produced.
+However, if your cat eats any other food whilst on this diet, it will make this treatment ineffective.

 • Surgery: to remove an abnormal thyroid gland.
 This can be a permanent cure but does require a general anaesthetic.
-In some cats the other thyroid gland is also abnormal, and the hyperthyroidism can come back.
-Some cats also have thyroid tissue in their chest that is not easily accessible with surgery.
+In some cats both thyroid glands are affected, and the hyperthyroidism can return.
+Some cats also have thyroid tissue in their chest that is not easily accessible by surgery.

-• Radioiodine: Iodine is used to make thyroid hormone.
-Iodine that is radioactive will destroy abnormal thyroid cells.
-This is an extremely effective treatment (about 95% of cats respond to a single injection) that resolves the hyperthyroidism quickly and painlessly.
-The iodine can be injected under the skin in the scruff of the neck (just like a vaccine) or given as a capsule.
+• Radioiodine: Iodine is used to make thyroid hormone, and iodine that is radioactive destroys abnormal thyroid cells.
+This is an extremely effective treatment (around 95% of cats respond to a single dose) that resolves hyperthyroidism quickly and painlessly.
+The iodine can be injected under the skin in the scruff of the neck (just like a vaccine) or given as an oral capsule.

-The drawback is that cats need to spend some time in a special isolation facility (up to 2 weeks) while eliminating almost all of the radioactivity before returning home.
+The drawback is that cats must spend time in an isolation facility (up to 2 weeks) while eliminating almost all of the radioactivity from the body before returning home.
 Owners cannot visit in this time period.

 Radioiodine

-If your cat meets the following criteria and you would like to enquire about radioioidine for your cat please speak to your vet about a referral:
+If your cat meets the following criteria and you would like to enquire about Radioioidine treatment please speak to your vet about a referral:

 • Your cat must have a high thyroid hormone concentration confirmed by your Vet.

 • Your cat’s general health must be good.
 If there are any underlying illnesses, they should be discussed with your vet and our referral team.
 Due to the nature of the treatment, radiation exposure to our nurses and vets must be minimised.
-Therefore, whilst your cat is here, we cannot handle him/her including grooming and treating them if they were to become ill.
-While medications may be placed in food, they cannot be given directly.
-Therefore, if your cat has significant medical problems, other than hyperthyroidism, he/she may not be suitable for this treatment.
+Therefore, whilst your cat is in the unit, we cannot handle them, which includes grooming and treating them if they were to become ill.
+While medications may be placed in food, they cannot be given directly into the mouth.
+Therefore, if your cat has significant medical problems other than hyperthyroidism, they may not be suitable for this treatment.

 • Your cat must be reasonably well behaved.
-We understand that cats with hyperthyroidism can be irritable and show behavioural changes, but we cannot treat cats that will try to attack us as we care for them.
+We understand cats with hyperthyroidism can be irritable and show behavioural changes, but we cannot treat cats who may be aggressive as we care for them.

-• We recommend that your cat has a heart scan prior to admission especially if they have a murmur or gallop rhythm on clinical exam – this can be discussed with your vet.
+• Your cat will require a short heart scan prior to admission especially if they have a murmur or gallop rhythm on clinical exam – this can be discussed with your vet.
 We can offer this scan as a referral service but this would need to be performed a minimum of 2 weeks before admission.

-• Tablets controlling thyroid hormone levels or the Y/D diet should then be stopped two weeks before your cat’s appointment with us.
+• Tablets controlling thyroid hormone levels or the Y/D diet should be stopped two weeks before your cat’s admission appointment with us.

-• Your cat must be up to date with vaccinations for cat flu and now showing any signs of potential flu.
+• Your cat must be up to date with vaccinations for cat flu and not showing any signs of potential flu.